 When an employee is notified eight (8) hours prior to the commencement of the scheduled starting time not to report for work, then such employee will not be entitled to any reporting time.
 On camp jobs, the notice time may be reduced to one (1) hour prior to starting time.
-If this occurs more than twice in any one week, Monday through Friday, then the employee shall, at his option, be entitled to a layoff.
+If this occurs more than twice in any one week, Monday through Friday, then the employee shall, at their option, be entitled to a layoff.

-When an employee is unable to report for work due to a strike or work stoppage on the project where he is employed, such employee will not be entitled to any reporting time.
+When an employee is unable to report for work due to a strike or work stoppage on the project where they are employed, such employee will not be entitled to any reporting time.

-If an employee meets with an accident during working hours and available medical advice or proper medical considerations deem it unsafe for him to continue his work, he shall be paid at the applicable rates for all hours worked up to the time of the accident, and shall also receive any other applicable daily allowances.
-If it is not a lost time accident, covered by Workmen's Compensation, he shall also be paid for the remaining unworked normal daily hours for that day, (i.e. 8 hours) at the applicable rate.
+If an employee meets with an accident during working hours and available medical advice or proper medical considerations deem it unsafe for them to continue their work, they shall be paid at the applicable rates for all hours worked up to the time of the accident, and shall also receive any other applicable daily allowances.
+If it is not a lost time accident, covered by Worker's Compensation, they shall also be paid for the remaining unworked normal daily hours for that day, (i.e. 8 hours) at the applicable rate.